The 2018 Jim Doty Memorial Mile will be held at 1 p.m. on Saturday, June 16.

 James J. Doty was a local open-water swimming legend; there isn’t a body of water in New England that Jim didn't swim over the course of his lengthy career.
-Jim was responsible for forming the non-profit organization, New England Marathon Swimming Association (NEMSA), dedicated to promoting swimming and a clean environment in New England waters.
-Jim re-started the Boston Light Swim back in the mid-1970s after a long hiatus.
-The BLS is the oldest open-water swim race in America.
-The Annual 1-Mile Doty Mile Honors His Legacy
+In addition to completing a staggering number of marathon swims over several decades, Jim was also dedicated to offering more swimming opportunities to others.
+To further this mission, he formed the New England Marathon Swimming Association (NEMSA), a non-profit organization dedicated to promoting swimming and a clean environment in New England waters.
+(NEMSA has since become the New England Open Water Swimming Association, which continues to offer open water opportunities throughout New England.)
+Jim also revived the Boston Light Swim, America's oldest open water race, in the mid-1970s after a long hiatus.
+The annual Jim Doty Memorial Mile is a small gesture to honor Jim's impressive open water legacy.

-Gather at 11:00 AM on the K St. beach.
-Start at 12:00 PM.
-All participants should be out of the water by 1:00 PM.
+Gather at 12:00 p.m. on the K St. Beach.
+Start at 1:00 p.m.
+All participants should be out of the water by 2:00 p.m.

 Banner photo by David Boeri